New York Post: 21st century

-In 2017, the New York Post was reported to be the preferred newspaper of U.S. president Donald Trump, who maintains frequent contact with its owner Murdoch.
-The Post had promoted Trump's celebrity since at least the 1980s.
+In 2017, the New York Post was reported to be the preferred newspaper of President Donald Trump, who maintains frequent contact with its owner Murdoch.
+The Post promoted Trump's celebrity since at least the 1980s.
 In October 2020, the Post endorsed Trump for re-election, citing his "promises made, promises kept" policy.
-Weeks after Trump was defeated and he sought to overturn the election results, the Post published a front-page editorial asking the president to "stop the insanity", stating that he was "cheering for an undemocratic coup", commenting: "If you insist on spending your final days in office threatening to burn it all down, that will be how you are remembered.
+Weeks after Trump was defeated and sought to overturn the election results, the Post published a front-page editorial, asking Trump to "stop the insanity", stating that he was "cheering for an undemocratic coup", writing, "If you insist on spending your final days in office threatening to burn it all down, that will be how you are remembered.
 Not as a revolutionary, but as the anarchist holding the match."
-The Post characterized Trump attorney Sidney Powell as a "crazy person", and his former national security advisor Michael Flynn’s suggestion to declare martial law as "tantamount to treason."
+The Post characterized Trump attorney Sidney Powell as a "crazy person", and his former national security advisor Michael Flynn's suggestion to declare martial law as "tantamount to treason."

-Around March 2021, Keith Poole, a top editor at The Sun, another Murdoch-owned tabloid, was appointed as the editor in chief of the New York Post Group.
+In January 2021, Keith Poole, a top editor at The Sun, another Murdoch-owned tabloid, was appointed as the editor in chief of the New York Post Group.
 Around the same time, at least eight journalists had left the paper.
+In January 2025, Tubi released a New York Post documentary about Luigi Mangione titled New York Post Presents: Luigi Mangione Monster or Martyr?